ryokiti0104/inbound-tourism-analysis/README.md

+# Inbound Tourism Analysis
-# Exchange Rates and Inbound Tourism in Japan: Effects on Visitor Arrivals and Spending
+### Exchange Rates and Inbound Tourism in Japan: Effects on Visitor Arrivals and Spending

 ## Overview
 This project analyzes the relationship between the Japanese yen exchange rate and inbound tourism demand in Japan using official statistical data.